 2. Click on the alert bell next to "Economic and Market Updates"

-- Interest-rate volatility as the Fed tapers quantitative easing policies
+- Interest-rate volatility as the market considers when the Fed will raise interest rates

 All economic and performance information is historical and does not guarantee future results.
 The views and opinions expressed are those of Putnam Investments, are subject to change with market conditions, and are not meant as investment advice.